Elisabeth Murdoch to step down as Shine Group chairman: FT

 Elisabeth Murdoch, the daughter of media mogul Rupert Murdoch, will step down as the chairman of Shine Group when it merges with Endemol and Core Media Group Inc [CKXETM.UL], the Financial Times reported, citing people familiar with the matter.

-Sophie Turner Laing, the former managing director of content at British Sky Broadcasting Group Plc, has been named chief executive of the merged entity, the Financial Times reported.
+Sophie Turner Laing, the former managing director of content at British Sky Broadcasting Group Plc BSY.L, has been named chief executive of the merged entity, the Financial Times reported.

 She was set to obtain a seat on the board of directors at News Corp, but decided against pursuing the nomination following the phone hacking scandal that dogged the company.